lpljacob/word_priming/index.md

 Immediately after the presentation of the prime, a "target" word was presented.
 It was flashed briefly for around 75ms.
 Subjects were instructed to pay attention and identify this target word.

 After target word presentation, a "perceptual mask" consisting of randomly-generated lines was shown.
+The goal of the mask was to reduce visibility of the target word, making the task more difficult.

 Finally, a test display consisting of a single "response" word was presented.
 Subjects had to decide whether this word was the "same" or "different" from the target word.
 In the figure above, the correct answer would be "different".
+Subjects indicated their choice by pressing a button once a response cue was displayed.

 There were 8 experimental conditions total.
 These conditions were a product of three factors, each with two levels: prime duration (long or short), whether the response word matched the prime word (primed or unprimed), and what was the correct answer for the trial (same or different).